dataset-ninja/synthetic-overhead-images-and-ground-truth-Labels-of-large-wind-turbines/README.md

 # Synthetic Overhead Images and Ground Truth Labels of Large Wind Turbines

-Large Wind Turbines (by Duke Dataplus2020) is a dataset for object detection tasks.
+Large Wind Turbines (by Duke Dataplus2020) is a dataset for object detection task.